MEMS and Sensors 2018 – Abstracts and Biographies

 What value can Digitization of Electrical Distribution bring to Semiconductors Fabs Managers?

-Pierre Tabary, Vice-President, Strategic Customers and Segments, Schneider Electric
+Pierre Tabary, Strategic Accounts Management Program Vice-President, Schneider Electric

 As Vice-President Strategic Customers and Segments, Pierre supports the development of business with International Strategic Customers of Schneider Electric and in particular, brings support to Strategic Account Executives on Strategic Account Business Plans and Global Commercial Frame Agreements.
 As an engineer specialized in physics, Pierre joined Schneider Electric 37 years ago.
 Pierre has held various Country and Business lines general management positions in Denmark, the Netherlands, China, Australia & France.
 He was the General Manager of Schneider Electric’s first joint-venture in China, Tianjin Merlin Gerin, from 1994 to 2000.